arndt-s/draft-ietf-wimse-s2s-protocol/draft-ietf-wimse-s2s-protocol.md

 Change controller: Internet Engineering Task Force (iesg@ietf.org).

-### application/wpt+jwt {#iana-wpt}

-Type name: application

-Subtype name: wpt+jwt

-Required parameters: N/A

-Optional parameters: N/A

-Encoding considerations: Encoding considerations are identical to those specified for the "application/jwt" media type.
-See [RFC7519].

-Security considerations: See the Security Considerations section of RFC XXX.

-Interoperability considerations: N/A

-Published specification: RFC XXX, {{dpop-esque-auth}}.

-Applications that use this media type: Workloads that use these tokens to integrity-protect messages in the WIMSE workload-to-workload protocol.

-Fragment identifier considerations: N/A

-Additional information:

-Deprecated alias names for this type: N/A

-Magic number(s): N/A

-File extension(s): None

-Macintosh file type code(s): N/A

-Person & email address to contact for further information:

-See the Authors' Addresses section of RFC XXX.

-Intended usage: COMMON

-Restrictions on usage: N/A

-Author: See the Authors' Addresses section of RFC XXX.

-Change controller: Internet Engineering Task Force (iesg@ietf.org).

 ## Hypertext Transfer Protocol (HTTP) Field Name Registration

 IANA is requested to register the following entries to the "Hypertext Transfer Protocol (HTTP) Field Name Registry" {{IANA.HTTP.FIELDS}}:

 * `Workload-Identity-Token`, per {{iana-wit-field}}.
-* `Workload-Proof-Token`, per {{iana-wpt-field}}.

 ### Workload-Identity-Token {#iana-wit-field}